Feekkk/Feekkk/README.md

 ## 🎓 About Me

 I'm a **Computer Science student** at **Universiti Teknologi MARA (UiTM)**, passionate about technology and software development.
 Currently exploring the vast world of programming and building projects that solve real-world problems.
+Im also currently make internship in **Universiti Kuala Lumpur Royal College of Medicine Perak** as **software developer**.

 - 🎯 **Focus**: Full-stack development with a strong interest in modern web technologies
+- 🏢 **Internship**: Internship in UniKL Royal College Medicine Perak
-- 🌱 **Currently Learning**: Advanced React.js, backend development, and software engineering principles
+- 🌱 **Currently Learning**: React.js, Next.js, Laravel, backend development, and software engineering principles
-- 🏫 **Education**: Bachelor's in Computer Science @ UiTM
+- 🏫 **Education**: Bachelor's in Computer Science Netcentric Computing @ UiTM
 - 🇲🇾 **Location**: Malaysia
 - 💡 **Interests**: Web development, mobile apps, and emerging technologies